 Please be aware our stock levels are changing every day, if there is an item online which you are interested in which is listed as “available in some stores” there is a chance we might still have that item in stock at one of our stores.
-If you purchase an item and discover it is out of stock or unable to be supplied we will offer a suitable alternative or we will refund directly into your bank account.
+If you purchase an item and we discover it is out of stock or unable to be supplied we will offer a suitable alternative or we will refund directly into your bank account.

 We will process a return if an error has occurred through Bike Barn i.e. faulty product or incorrect product received.
 We'll notify you via e-mail of your refund once we've received and processed the returned item.
 You can expect a refund in the form of bank transfer, therefore please supply your bank account number and name with the return.
 Returns must be supplied with original packaging and at the cost of the recipient.